tsubakihikaru/SCPKhmer-Networker/README.md

 Note: this is what I tested with, your mileage may differ.

-Python: Thonny v
+Python: Thonny v4.1.7

 Operating System (OS): Windows 11

 ## Prohibitions

 Note: this is what it shouldn't be tested with, and has not been tested with.

-* Ren'Py
+* Ren'Py - Mostly used for Video Game Parodies

-* PDXScript
+* PDXScript - Only Compatible with HOI4

+* GoDot - Perfect for a game like [That's Not My Neighbor!](https://store.steampowered.com/app/3431040/Thats_not_my_Neighbor/)

+* Unreal Engine - Because that's not this type of project, y'know!

 ## How to launch

 ## Creating admin account